Grievances of the United States Declaration of Independence

 The 27 grievances is a section from the United States Declaration of Independence.
 The Second Continental Congress's Committee of Five drafted the document listing their grievances with the actions and decisions of King George III with regard to the colonies in North America.
 The Second Continental Congress voted unanimously to adopt and issue the Declaration of Independence on July 4, 1776.

 Historians have noted the similarities between John Locke's works and the context of the grievances.
-Historical precedents such as Magna Carta and The Bill of Rights 1689 had established the principle that the King was not to interfere with the Rights of Englishmen held by the people.
+Historical precedents such as Magna Carta and the Bill of Rights of 1689 had established the principle that the King was not to interfere with the Rights of Englishmen held by the people.
 In the view of the American colonies, the King had opposed the very purpose of governance by opposing laws deemed necessary for the public good.

 Grievance 1

 "He has refused his Assent to Laws, the most wholesome and necessary for the public good."

 "The Colonial Assemblies, from time to time, made enactments touching their commercial operations, the emission of a colonial currency, and concerning representatives in the imperial Parliament, but the assent of the sovereign to these laws was withheld.
 After the Stamp-Act excitements, Secretary Conway informed the Americans that the tumults should be overlooked, provided the Assemblies would make provision for full compensation for all public property which had been destroyed.
 In complying with this demand, the Assembly of Massachusetts stated it would be 'wholesome and necessary for the public good' to grant free pardon to all who had been engaged in the disturbances, and passed an act accordingly.
 It would have produced quiet and good feeling; but the royal assent was refused."

 Self-governance was at the heart of the Founding Fathers' concerns, and each time George III refused to ratify Colonial legislation, he intensified that concern.